CodeSlicing/pure-swift-ui/README.md

 - [1.6.0][tag-1.6.0] Add image processing modifiers and associated conditionals - add convenience modifiers to Image and SFSymbol to perform resizing and aspect ratio modifiers in one step
 - [1.7.0][tag-1.7.0] Add constructor function for SFSymbols and all font types.
 Alignment parameter for all frame modifiers.
 Overloads for all font type modifiers on Text.
 Conditional animation modifier.
 Align modifier for Text.
 - [1.8.0][tag-1.8.0] Add various clip shape modifiers - extensions for stroking with fill - fill styles - default corner style to circular for RoundedRectangle - conditional background modifiers
-- [1.9.0][tag-1.9.0] Add conditionals for overlays and borders - add iphone 11 preview devices - add shadow modifier overloads
+- [1.9.0][tag-1.9.0] Add conditionals for overlays and borders - add iPhone 11 preview devices - add shadow modifier overloads
-- [1.10.0][tag-1.10.0] Add Frame concept, color name overloads, env and preview modifiers for convience
+- [1.10.0][tag-1.10.0] Add Frame concept, color name overloads, env and preview modifiers for convenience
 - [1.11.0][tag-1.11.0] Add geometryFrame modifier as well as relativeOffset and offsetToPosition modifiers
+- [1.12.0][tag-1.12.0] Add font modifiers for all font styles to Text and View as well as associated constructor functions

 ## Licensing